nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Currently, each source that is started runs in an individual thread.
 That is, starting 1000 sources means starting 1000 threads just for the sources.
 Since the threads are running permanently, ingesting data into the system, this leads to a massive oversubscription of the CPU and causes frequent context switching.
-Given that each thread allocates state (a private stack of several MBs), this is expensive.
+Given that each thread allocates state in the form of a private stack), this is expensive.
 Therefore, the current approach does not scale with an increasing number of sources (**P1**).

-Currently, sources read external data into the system while additionally parsing that data to the schema of the logical source.
-This mixes up I/O logic with data parsing and therefore violates basic principles like the separation of concerns (**P2**).

 Each source reads data from external systems or devices and writes them into buffers provided by the NES `BufferManager`.
-In its current state, fast sources can cause a deadlock by taking all buffers, since query processing cannot proceed without buffers (**P3**).
+In its current state, fast sources can cause a deadlock by taking all buffers, since query processing cannot proceed without buffers (**P2**).

 # Goals